Home - 30 Minute Recipes - Ground Chicken Stir-Fry with Ramen Noodles

 Stir-fry with frozen vegetables

-If you have an assortment of frozen vegetables on hand, you can still make a fresh-tasting healthful meal.
+If you have an assortment of frozen vegetables on hand, it’s can be a golden ticket — my vegetable stir-fry has saved the day quite a few times.

 A small white bowl filled with frozen matchstick-cut carrots, yellow corn and green sweet peas with fresh spinach leaves on the side.